-During the years ended 2020 and 2019, management approved the disposal of certain non-operating parcels of land.
-The assets, which had a combined carrying value of approximately \$3.2 million and \$1.3 million, respectively, were classified as assets held for sale and were presented within Prepaid expenses and other current assets in the Consolidated Balance Sheets.
+During the year ended 2020, management approved the disposal of certain non-operating parcels of land.
+The assets, which had a combined carrying value of approximately \$3.2 million were classified as assets held for sale and were presented within Prepaid expenses and other current assets in the Consolidated Balance Sheets.
 The proceeds of the disposals were expected to equal or exceed the net carrying value of the assets and, accordingly, no impairment loss was recognized on these assets held for sale.
-The assets were previously classified as Land, therefore, no adjustments were needed for depreciation of these assets.
+The assets were previously classified as Land, therefore, no adjustments were needed for depreciation.
 We disposed of these assets within one year of the balance sheet date.
-During the fourth quarters of 2020 and 2019, we sold these assets at gains of \$0.3 million and \$0.6 million, respectively, which were recorded in Other income, net, including interest income in the Consolidated Statements of Operations.
+During the fourth quarter of 2020, we sold these assets at a gain of \$0.3 million which was recorded in Other income, net, including interest income in the Consolidated Statements of Operations.